 Employees.
-As of December 31, 2021, the Company had 656 employees of which approximately 19 percent were represented by a labor union, pending contract finalization.
-The Company is in the process of negotiating an initial collective bargaining agreement and it cannot predict the timing or the outcome of these negotiations.
+As of December 31, 2022, the Company had 663 employees of which approximately 21 percent were represented by a labor union.
+The Company is in the process of finalizing an initial collective bargaining agreement.
+While there have not been any operational disruptions to date, the Company cannot predict the timing or outcome of these negotiations.